Kottugumada/SmartWearable/rfc-template-mmddyyy.md

 * There should be end-to-end tests and benchmarks.
 If there are not (since this is still a design), how will you track that these will be created?

 ### Dependencies
-* Dependencies: does this proposal add any new dependencies to TensorFlow?
+* Dependencies: does this proposal add any new dependencies to Smart Wearable initiative?
-* Dependent projects: are there other areas of TensorFlow or things that use TensorFlow (TFX/pipelines, TensorBoard, etc.) that this affects?
+* Dependent projects: are there other areas of Smart Wearble or things that use core Smart Wearble binaries or logic that this affects?
 How have you identified these dependencies and are you sure they are complete?
 If there are dependencies, how are you managing those changes?

 ### Engineering Impact
 * Do you expect changes to binary size / startup time / build time / test times?
 * Who will maintain this code?
 Is this code in its own buildable unit?
 Can this code be tested in its own?
 Is visibility suitably restricted to only a small API surface for others to use?

 ### Platforms and Environments
-* Platforms: does this work on all platforms supported by TensorFlow?
+* Platforms: does this work on all platforms supported by Smart Wearable?
 If not, why is that ok?
 Will it work on embedded/mobile?
 Does it impact automatic code generation or mobile stripping tooling?
 Will it work with transformation tools?
 * Execution environments (Cloud services, accelerator hardware): what impact do you expect and how will you confirm?

 ### Best Practices
-* Does this proposal change best practices for some aspect of using/developing TensorFlow?
+* Does this proposal change best practices for some aspect of using/developing Smart Wearable?
 How will these changes be communicated/enforced?

 ### Tutorials and Examples
 * If design changes existing API or creates new ones, the design owner should create end-to-end examples (ideally, a tutorial) which reflects how new feature will be used.
 Some things to consider related to the tutorial:
     - The minimum requirements for this are to consider how this would be used in a Keras-based workflow, as well as a non-Keras (low-level) workflow.
 If either isn’t applicable, explain why.
     - It should show the usage of the new feature in an end to end example (from data reading to serving, if applicable).
 Many new features have unexpected effects in parts far away from the place of change that can be found by running through an end-to-end example.
-TFX [Examples](https://github.com/tensorflow/tfx/tree/master/tfx/examples) have historically been good in identifying such unexpected side-effects and are as such one recommended path for testing things end-to-end.
+TFX [Examples](https://github.com/kottugumada/tfx/tree/master/tfx/examples) have historically been good in identifying such unexpected side-effects and are as such one recommended path for testing things end-to-end.
-    - This should be written as if it is documentation of the new feature, i.e., consumable by a user, not a TensorFlow developer.
+    - This should be written as if it is documentation of the new feature, i.e., consumable by a user, not a SmartWearable developer.
     - The code does not need to work (since the feature is not implemented yet) but the expectation is that the code does work before the feature can be merged.

 ### Compatibility
-* Does the design conform to the backwards & forwards compatibility [requirements](https://www.tensorflow.org/programmers_guide/version_compat)?
+* Does the design conform to the backwards & forwards compatibility [requirements](https://www.smartwearable.org/programmers_guide/version_compat)?
-* How will this proposal interact with other parts of the TensorFlow Ecosystem?
+* How will this proposal interact with other parts of the Smart Wearable Ecosystem?
-    - How will it work with TFLite?
     - How will it work with distribution strategies?
     - How will it interact with tf.function?
     - Will this work on GPU/TPU?